 There’s no problem with taking advantage of every feature that your digital signage software has to offer.
 Just be sure to spread those features out across multiple displays to avoid confusing your customers and losing their interest.

-Allowing your content to get stale
+Allowing your content for digital signage to get stale

 Once you have a series of displays that work, you may consider just letting them run in perpetuity.
-But you need to update your content at least semi-regularly to keep it from growing stale.
+But you need to update your digital signage content at least semi-regularly to keep it from growing stale.

 Adding new displays to your rotation will help to keep your audience interested in what you have to say.
 If your audience has already seen all of your displays dozens of times, they’re much less likely to pay attention to your digital signage at all.